aikuma/aikuma-components/readme.md

 This project is motivated by the need to improve development productivity of knowledge preservation apps.
 Generally speaking, the environment of this genre is seriously resource constrained.
 We can ill afford continual cycles of reinventing the wheel.
 Reusing prior work is essential.
 Thematically we focus on knowledge preservation methods and applications which are intended to be operated by ordinary people rather than experts.

-This is part of Mat Bettinson's PhD research investigating suitable architecture and implementation pattern for reusable software components for language-related apps.
+Part of this work is Mat Bettinson's PhD research investigating suitable architecture and implementation pattern for reusable software components for language-related apps.